This page is designed to answer the following questions:

-Whilst in a health & social care setting, a support worker should remain professional at all times and not let personal attitudes or beliefs interfere with their responsibilities.
+Whilst in a health & social care setting, a support worker should remain professional at all times and not let personal attitude, belief systems, values or experiences interfere with their responsibilities.
 In my job role, I respect the attitudes and beliefs of others and do not try to force my own opinions on the people that I work with.
 Instead, I try to keep a positive attitude to my work and not take anything that is said to me too personally.